Labor groups file suit to stop Kentucky county right-to-work law

-LOUISVILLE, Ky.
-(Reuters) - Nine labor unions filed suit in a Kentucky federal court late on Wednesday to stop a county from enacting right-to-work legislation they say violates the National Labor Relations Act.
+LOUISVILLE, Ky., Jan 14 (Reuters) - Nine labor unions filed suit in a Kentucky federal court late on Wednesday to stop a county from enacting right-to-work legislation they say violates the National Labor Relations Act.

 The suit comes just a day after Kentucky’s Hardin County became the fifth in the state in less than a month to pass a local ordinance that prohibits unions from requiring members to pay dues in exchange for representation.